Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Array Data Type Elements.

 In the above Type declaration example, we have used the predefined System data types as elements.
-Besides that, we can declare Subscripted Elements and other User-Defined Data Type also as elements, like the following example:
+Besides that, we can declare Subscripted Elements and other User-Defined Data Types also as elements, like the following example:

 Public Type MyRecord